David Chiu

 Biosketch

-David received a PhD in Computer Science and Engineering from The Ohio State University in 2010 as a member of the Systems Group.
-He was advised by Gagan Agrawal (now founding Director of University of Georgia's School of Computing), and worked on problems in the dynamic composition, modeling, and performance optimizations of scientific workflows in distributed cloud systems.
-Prior to Ohio State, he studied under Paul S. Wang on projects involving the web transmission of math education modules.
+David holds a PhD in Computer Science and Engineering from The Ohio State University in 2010 under the direction of Gagan Agrawal (now Founding Director of UGA's School of Computing).
+As a member of the Systems Group, David worked on problems in the dynamic composition, modeling, and performance optimizations of scientific workflows deployed in distributed cloud systems.
+Prior to Ohio State, he worked under Paul S. Wang on projects involving the web transmission of math education modules.
 Between 2010 to 2014, he was an Assistant Professor and the Graduate Studies Chair in the School of Engineering and Computer Science at Washington State University, Vancouver.
-Since 2014, he has been with the University of Puget Sound as an Assistant, Associate, and Full Professor.
-He also served a rotation as Department Chair from 2019 to 2022.
+Since 2014, he has been with the University of Puget Sound as an Assistant Professor (2014 - 2017), Associate Professor (2017 - 2022), and Professor (2022 - ).
+He also completed a rotation as the Department Chair between 2019 and 2022.

 David has over 20 years of college teaching experience and is heavily engaged in mentoring and research with undergraduates.
 He has supervised over 25 research students working on topics spanning data management and cloud computing.
-He has published numerous papers in these areas, and he regularly serves on the organizational and technical program committees of international conferences in these areas.
+He regularly serves on the organizational and technical program committees of international conferences in these areas.
 David has received several teaching and research awards, including the Influential Faculty of Color Award (2024), the President's Award for Excellence in Teaching (2022), the Bartanen Research Award (2017) from the University of Puget Sound, as well as the Eleanor Quinlan Memorial Award for Excellence in Teaching (2009) from The Ohio State University.
+He is a member of ACM and a senior member of IEEE.

 Recent Activities